 Upon your death, your heirs would receive a step-up basis (or readjustment of the value of an appreciated asset for tax purposes upon inheritance) on the property.
-Instead of having a $350,000 realized gain, their basis would be the value of your home on your date of your death, or the alternate valuation date.
+Instead of having a $350,000 realized gain, their basis would be the value of your home on the date of your death or the alternate valuation date.

 Putting Your Heirs On The Deed Before Your Death